morrildl/warden/README.md

 This does, however, mean you will also need to provide a customized top-level `main()` function that registers your callback.
-For an example (which is also the default configuration), see `src/main/default.go`.
-Your custom signing scheme code can simply go in this same file; again see `default.go` for an example.
+For an example (which is also the default configuration), see `src/main/warden.go`.
+Your custom signing scheme code can simply go in this same file; again see `warden.go` for an example.

 Once you have written your signing scheme code and registed it via callback, you must build the code.
 You do this using the standard Go toolchain.
-For instance, this command will produce a statically-linked binary from the `src/main/default.go` in the Warden tree:
+For instance, this command will produce a statically-linked binary from the `src/main/warden.go` in the Warden tree:

-    GOPATH=`pwd` CGO_ENABLED=0 go build -a -installsuffix cgo src/main/default.go
+    GOPATH=`pwd` CGO_ENABLED=0 go build -a -installsuffix cgo src/main/warden.go

-You can then rename the binary and run it with a configuration file:
+You can then run the binary with a configuration file:

-    mv default warden
     ./warden -config etc/warden.json

 # Recipes